2020 Stafford Motor Speedway General Rules

 All competitors are expected to field a well maintained and professional appearing car at all times.
 Divisions with a “Stock” body must retain the stock OEM look, contour, lines and angles.
 Regular maintenance of the car’s appearance is expected throughout the season.
 At their discretion, the SMS Officials may instruct competitors to change or maintain all appearance items during the season.
 Numbers (approved and registered by SMS) must be at least 18” in height and be placed on both front doors and on the roof, facing the grandstands and the scoring tower.
 The driver’s name should be on the grandstand side of the roof in approximately 3” tall letters.
 A 3” tall number must be placed on the top passenger side corner of the windshield and on the passenger side of the taillight panel.
 The car numbers must be paint or vinyl decals, and they must be in high contrast to the cars paint scheme.
 Reflective and Chrome type vinyl or paint is not recommended.
 SMS Officials may use their discretion in requesting color changes due to poor visibility and scoring issues.
 SMS Officials reserve the right to assign, approve or disapprove of any advertising, sponsorship or similar agreement in connection with any competitor, car, or event.
+“Team” cars must be easily distinguishable to SMS Officials.
+“Team” cars may be required to add distinguishable markings at SMS Officials discretion.
 All lettering/decals/signs must meet the approval of the SMS Officials.

 Provisional Starting Positions

 When applicable, SMS may add two additional starting positions, available to the highest positioned drivers in the current SMS Championship point standings, who have not qualified for the event.